jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Once upon a time in the Industrial Age, this coordination was done by many managers.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's ([mostly open-source](https://github.com/uber)) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber with lawsuits and government lobbying, it didn't work.
 Once people use mass-collaboration, it's too practical to be stopped.
 Our ongoing progress towards mass-collaboration is something to keep in mind while you're reading this book.
-Our way of life will get better.
-We'll upgrade even faster once we realize our actions, even if just catching a ride, steps our civilization into the Internet Age.
+Our way of life is getting better.
+We'll upgrade even faster once we realize our actions, even if just catching a ride, pushes our civilization into the Internet Age.

 Taking an Uber is how easy it is to become a player god.